Destiny 2 post-release content

 Year Seven began with the release of the eighth expansion, The Final Shape in June 2024, which closed out the first saga of Destiny, called the "Light and Darkness" saga.
 Year Seven also changed the seasonal model and instead introduced larger "episodes", with three released during the year, which were standalone experiences that explored the aftermath of The Final Shape.
 They each were slightly longer than the previous seasons but instead were divided into three acts with a new act released every six weeks.
-The first episode, Echoes, released on June 11, 2024, one week after The Final Shape, with Revenant and Heresy releasing on October 8, 2024, and February 4, 2025, respectively; Heresy concluded with a free event, Rite of the Nine, in May 2025, which acted as a prologue to Year Eight.
+The first, Episode: Echoes, released on June 11, 2024, one week after The Final Shape, with Episode: Revenant releasing on October 8, 2024, and then Episode: Heresy on February 4, 2025; Heresy concluded with a free event, Rite of the Nine, in May 2025, which acted as a prologue to Year Eight.
 Year Seven was the only year to utilize the episodic format.
-Also as of Year Seven, the Shadowkeep and Beyond Light campaigns became free-to-play while their endgame content was repackaged as the Shadowkeep Pack and the Beyond Light Pack, respectively.
+Also with Year Seven, the Shadowkeep and Beyond Light campaigns became free-to-play while their endgame content were repackaged as the Shadowkeep Pack and the Beyond Light Pack, respectively.

-Year Eight began with the release of the ninth expansion, The Edge of Fate in July 2025, and will also include the 10th expansion, Renegades, in December 2025, with Year 8 beginning the next saga of Destiny, called the "Fate" saga.
-Year 8, referred to as the "Year of Prophecy", changed the seasonal model as content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
-The Edge of Fate began Season: Reclamation with its major update, Ash & Iron, releasing in September 2025, while Renegades will begin Season: Lawless, with its major update, Shadow & Order, releasing in March 2026.
+Year Eight, referred to as the "Year of Prophecy", once again changed the delivery model of content.
+It consisted of two large seasons that lasted several months with each season beginning with a medium-sized expansion and then receiving what Bungie called a "major update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.
+Year Eight's first season, Season: Reclamation, began with the ninth expansion, The Edge of Fate, in July 2025, with its major update, Ash & Iron, releasing in September 2025.
+Year Eight's second season, Season: Lawless, began with the game's 10th expansion, Renegades, in December 2025, with its major update, Monument of Triumph, releasing in June 2026; the latter was originally scheduled for March 2026 and to be titled Shadow & Order, but was delayed and renamed.
+Year Eight was originally intended to be the beginning of the next saga of Destiny called the "Fate" saga with at least two more expansions planned for Year Nine, but in May 2026, Bungie announced that it was ending support for Destiny 2 and that Monument of Triumph would be the game's final content update, but the game would remain online and playable.
+Alongside the game's final update in June 2026, all available expansions, content packs, and dungeon keys were bundled into a package called Destiny 2: The Collection.
+In September 2026, however, Bungie revealed its plans to re-add all previously removed content to lay the foundation for new stories and games.